w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 But what if the data we own can be easily modified or tampered with after they have been signed and stored?

 Here is where **blockchain** plays an important role.
-Blockchains are essentially databases where data are stored within blocks concatenated using hash functions, where, for example the hash of block `N + 1` contains data of that block together with the hash of the previous block `N`.
+Blockchains are distributed state machines where increments of data are stored within blocks that build on each other using hash functions.
+For example, the hash of block `N + 1` contains data of that block together with the hash of the previous block `N`.
 This creates the situation where if you modify the content of block `N` you will change the hash of block `N + 1`, `N + 2`, etc. You will need to modify quite a lot of data, and in proof-of-stake